 Unfortunately, there is not a median price index for new HDB homes.
-However, anecdotal data from the Housing and Development Board Annual Report that the Median Multiple for new houses was better than in the existing housing market.34
+However, anecdotal data from the Housing and Development Board Annual Report indicates a lower Median Multiple for new houses than in resale houses.32

 Should the present policy continue, it is likely that resale house prices will rise slower or even fall in the future, improving Singapore's housing affordability.
 At the same time, price-reducing grants are available to eligible resale house buyers.
 As in other nations, the Survey does not account for these grants in measuring housing affordability.